mmamedov/array-property/README.md

 Usage
 -----
-ArrayProperty is used in Lucid framework, for ready YAML configuration file and easily accessing it's parameters.
+ArrayProperty is used in Lucid framework, for accessing parameters configured in YAML configuration file.

 Consider the following sample PHP array: